bakerkretzmar/movements-of-movements/content/collections/pages/home.md

     content:
       -
         type: text
-        marks:
-          -
-            type: italic
-        text: 'The Movements of Movements'
-      -
-        type: text
-        text: ' website is a companion to the book series, one that adds updates from ' -
+        text: 'The Movements of Movements website is a companion to the book series featuring updates from ' -
         type: text
         marks: